 I got my pan from Frieling USA and they carry a wide array of pots, pans, cooking tools, equipment, and utensils.

-Tips for Making Baked Chicken Breasts and Potatoes
+Tips for Making Lemon Chicken Breasts and Potatoes

 Normally I don’t recommend thick chicken breasts for grilling or stovetop sautéing because they can take awhile to cook through.
 However, in this case nicely plump and thick chicken breasts are what you’re aiming for because the potatoes take some time to cook through as well in the oven.
 If you start with chicken breasts that are too thin, they’ll become dried out and overcooked before the potatoes finish cooking.